 When we first take the job, we feel excited by all the possibilities.
 The salary sounds good to us.
 The office is in a convenient location.
 The coworkers are nice people.
 And the job itself has some interesting responsibilities.

 But then the dreaded doesn’ts take over.
 And the isn’ts.
-The job isn’t important enough.
+Job isn’t important enough.
 My salary isn’t as much as Sally makes.
 The work isn’t exciting on a daily basis.
 It isn’t what I always dreamed of.

-Next, we talk to our friends and co-workers about what our job doesn’t have.
-And, as we start to list all the doesn’ts and isn’ts, in a strange way we begin to take pleasure in our own misery.
+Next, we talk to friends and co-workers about what our job doesn’t have.
+And, as we start to list all the doesn’ts and isn’ts, in a strange way we begin to take pleasure in all we’re not getting … and of course deserve.
 Suddenly what we thought of as a pretty good job turns into something we resent.

 In math, there’s a concept called weighting that allows us to give a certain weight to each part of a formula.
 In effect, when we play the “doesn’ts” game, we assign heavier weights to the things we find wrong.
 And lighter weights to all the good things.